hoang-tran/hoang-tran.github.io/_drafts/unit-test-network-layer-in-ios.md

 But we don't wanna do that.
 Our goal is to **NOT** make real network request at all.

-## Step 2: Create stub response files
+### Step 2: Create stub response files

-Open Terminal and go to the **MyAwesomeProjectTests** directory
+Open Terminal and go to the **TestNetworkLayerTests** directory

 {% highlight sh %}
-cd MyAwesomeProjectTests
+cd TestNetworkLayerTests
 {% endhighlight %}

 Create a new directory called **Fixtures** and then go to it: